310mc/https-310mc.github.io-tl/source/_posts/senpai_turned_into_a_dog.md

 *Eeek*…!
 W-What’s with this dog…?
 Don’t come near me…

-I’m fine with fictional mascot characters, but real dogs are alive and can move around—I don’t know how to deal with them…!!
+I’m fine with fictional mascots, but real dogs are alive and can move around—I don’t know how to deal with them…!!

 Don’t mooove… Don’t get cuddly with me, I’m not your owner…